TL;DR

 distinct() %>%

-The resulting table can be presented in Shiny or Rmarkdown with the DT or reactable packages.
+The resulting table can be presented in a Shiny app or R Markdown file (like this one) with the DT or reactable packages.

 reactable(columns = list(